bsnodin/bsnodin.github.io/research_articles/investigating_how_technology/index.md

 title: Investigating how technology-focused academic fields become self-sustaining
 ---

 _This is a report on a project undertaken by Megan Kinniment and me to investigate the question “how do academic fields that aim to develop a technology grow into self-sustaining fields”.
-In the report, “we” usually refers to things Megan and I did / believe etc, while “I” refers to things I did / believe etc._
+In the report, “we” usually refers to things Megan and I did / believe etc, while “I” refers to things I did / believe etc (see this report on the Effective Altruism Forum [here](https://forum.effectivealtruism.org/posts/DAakaQb8PuynGRCnf/investigating-how-technology-focused-academic-fields-become))._

 # Summary